servo/project/governance/README.md

 ## Administrators

 This is a smaller group of people group of people (maximum 5) that have administrator permissions in the Servo organization and repositories.
-Administrators would be also the [organization owners](https://github.com/orgs/servo/people?query=role%3Aowner).
+Administrators are also assigned [ownership](https://github.com/orgs/servo/people?query=role%3Aowner) of the Servo GitHub organization.

 [Linux Foundation Europe](https://github.com/LF-Europe) would be always an extra administrator and owner while the project is hosted there.